ashleyconnor/leetcode/src/trapping_rainwater/notes.md

 # Notes

 This one was pretty difficult.
-I ended up on a wild goose chase that resulted in the following erronuous code.
+I ended up on a wild goose-chase that resulted in the following erroneous code.

 ```python
 class Solution: